DashboardCode/BsMultiSelect/README.md

 ````
 Vote there: https://github.com/twbs/bootstrap/issues/26412

-Important that BS allready provide classes like: `h-25`, `bg-light`, `text-primary` , so the proposal is just a improovement of theirs class system.
-But there is even better solution: to provide full CSS styles set for "divs that look like input" that  could be used in plugins development.
+Important that BS allready provide classes like: `h-25`, `bg-light`, `text-primary` , so the proposal is just a improovement of theirs class system (actually it is very strange that they are absent).
+But there is even better solution possible: to provide full CSS styles set for "divs that look like input" that  could be used in plugins development. e.g. `div.form-control{min-height: $input-height}` etc.

 ### Alternatives: